 Activities: Travelers to Hawaii are drawn to Makena State Park because of the miles of wide coastal views and the extensive sandy shores.
 Big Beach stretches 1.5 miles long and is over 100 feet wide, leaving plenty of space for sunbathers or sand-sport enthusiasts to enjoy the sunshine and surf.
 The neighboring Little Beach is only about 660 feet and vacationers can enjoy a brief 5-minute hike up to the top of Pu’u Olai which divides the two main beaches of the park.Water-sport lovers should only enter the ocean here on days when the waves are calm since the currents and shore break can be extremely severe and definitely unsafe.
 Only when waves are not rough here can activities like body surfing, boogie boarding and surfing be safely enjoyed.
 The beach does not have restrooms, trash cans or drinking water.
 Visitors would do well to bring their own water as well as pack their trash when departing.

-Park location: Also located on the far eastern side of the idyllic road to Hana, the Wai‘anapanapa State Park is situated about 53 miles from the Kahului Airport.
-The park spreads over 122 acres and is open daily free of entrance charges.
+Park location: Located on the eastern side of Maui, the Wai’anapanapa State Park is 53 miles from the Kahului Airport.
+The park spread over 122 acres and is open daily without entry fees.

 Park terrain: Wai‘anapanapa State Park is a coastal park of rocky volcanic hills and cliffs over the ocean.
 There is a hala tree forest, natural stone wonders such as blow holes, stone arches and most notably, one of the iconic black sand beaches of Hawaii.